-The first episode of the series features a scene in which the main antagonist Albedo (who is truly one of the most insane and horrifying villains in video games) after murdering a whole score of little (humanoid robot) girls and scattering them across his room, traumatizes a little (humanoid robot) girl by sawing off his own arm and head in front of her.
+- The first episode of the series features a scene in which the main antagonist Albedo (who is truly one of the most insane and horrifying villains in video games: batshit crazy and physically incapable of dying) after murdering a whole score of little (humanoid robot) girls and scattering them across his room, traumatizes a little (humanoid robot) girl by sawing off his own arm and head in front of her.
 And then mind-raping her... leaving her a mindless doll, apparently.
 To make this worse?
 In the Japanese release, he cuts his head off.
 In the US release, this is censored....
 To ripping it off with no assistance.
 Also, note that, after ripping off his head and speaking through it, he stomps on it.
 Ew.

 Albedo: There's enough of it, we can afford to waste as much as we want!
 Like my head, you see?
 HAHAHAHAHAHAHA!!!

-The beginning of Episode 1 really sets up how horrific gnosis can be as they massacre the crew of the ship you just spent 2 or 3 hours walking around.
-Until KOS-MOS' CMOA, no one even manages to touch them, while the AGWS units and cannons outside of the ship are dwindled down to nothing, and internally the foot-soldiers and realians are crushed, turned to crystal and shattered, and thrown about in a bloody mess, with only AGWS units being able to stand against them and even then just barely as the AGWS can possess some of AGWS units.
+- The beginning of Episode 1 really sets up how horrific gnosis can be as they massacre the crew of the ship you just spent 2 or 3 hours walking around.
+Until KOS-MOS' CMOA, no one even manages to touch them, while the AGWS units and cannons outside of the ship are dwindled down to nothing, and internally the foot-soldiers and realians are crushed, turned to salt and shattered with a single touch, and thrown about in a bloody mess, with only AGWS units being able to stand against them and even then just barely as the gnosis can possess some of AGWS units.